a wing and a prayer

 “Seasons of the Moon- Cheshvan/Kislev” Ohr Somayach Interactive 2000 (1)

-The following Web Sites are great sources for Torah: A Still Small Voice, Chabad in Cyberspace, Ohr Somayach Interactive, Meaningful Life and Inner Dimension
+I have found the following Web Sites to be excellent sources for Torah: A Still Small Voice, Chabad in Cyberspace, Ohr Somayach Interactive, Meaningful Life and Inner Dimension